 We prefer to be contacted with questions through email (rather than by phone), that way details and answers will be in writing for you to look over again as needed.
 It can be very exciting to bring a new pet into the home and sometimes the excitement makes it hard to remember details from a phone call in order to also make a very important decision.
 Many people fall in love with a picture and, even when I tell them details that are important to the situation, are so determined for this to be their match, they wave away any concerns and just want to get to snuggling their new buddy.
 I have learned to see the signs that someone is not hearing the possible negative issues and if we don't seem to be communicating well with each other, I may ask you to work with another rescue.
 This is not a personal issue, just a communication issue.
 However, having ignored this type of interaction in the past in order to give kitties a chance at happiness, only for them to be returned because the issues were not considered properly in the first place, I will not knowingly put our fosters through that anymore.
 It is so stressful on them to be juggled around!

 After determining that the foster pet may be a good match for you, we will schedule a meeting.
 You are still not under any obligation to adopt until you have met the pet and feel that they are the one for you.
-We have bi-monthly adoption days at Petco in Redding on the 2nd and 4th Saturdays of the month from 11-3pm.
-It may work out for you to come see the pet there or we can work out a one on one visit.
+We hold adoption days at Petco in Redding and it may work out for you to come see the pet there or we can work out a one on one visit.
 Our cats can be adopted directly from our adoption days.
 If you are looking to adopt a dog, we require a home visit to make sure the yard is secure and the environment will work for that dog, taking our cue by how comfortable the dog seems while there.
 We feel that the foster dogs pick their homes.
 When a foster is fairly calm in your home and happy to meet you, we feel like that is the home for them.
 If you feel the same way, then a great match has been made.
 You may expect to be able to keep your new pet starting immediately.
 If you need time to consider, you will be given time.

 We do not have a public shelter for you to visit, so Petco or home visits are the ways that you may meet our fosters.